qdm12/gluetun/README.md

 ## TODOs

+- [ ] Test pia with port mappings and without pia_net and nginx
 - [ ] Iptables should change after initial ip address is obtained
 - [ ] More checks for environment variables provided
 - [ ] Add checks when launching PIA $?
-- [ ] VPN server for other devices to go through the tunnel
+- [ ] VPN server for other devices to go through the tunnel OR hiproxy

 ## License